 These instructions only apply if the largest file inside your ISO is larger than 4GB and you need to UEFI-boot.

 Note: The install.wim in the example ISO above is the largest file inside the ISO and is below 4GB.
 So, in this case, you can just drag-and-drop the Windows ISO onto the MPI_FAT32 shortcut to make a .imgPTN file.
 You can then use the FAT32 .imgPTN file to MBR or UEFI-boot.

-Your E2B USB drive must be formatted as NTFS (or possibly exFAT) in order to hold files of a size greater than 4GB.
+Your E2B USB drive must be formatted as NTFS in order to hold files of a size greater than 4GB.

 If installing from an ISO file and your E2B drive is a USB Hard Disk or a Flash drive of the 'Fixed Disk' type, then you will also need a 'Removable' type of USB Flash 'Helper' drive.
 However, instead of using a Helper Flash drive, you can use an .imgPTN file to boot from the USB Hard drive and install Windows in both UEFI mode and MBR\CSM mode from a FAT32 'partition image'.

 I recommend that you do not convert All-In-One ISOs that have files larger than 4GB inside them by using Methods 2-4 below - try Method 1 or WinNTSetup instead.

-Using two partitions for UEFI-booting (Methods 2-4 below) can caused mixed degrees of success depending on the system's firmware.
+Using two partitions for UEFI-booting (Methods 2-4 below) can result in mixed degrees of success or failure depending on the system's firmware.
 If you need to be able to UEFI-boot on a wide variety of systems, then use a single FAT32 partition .imgPTN solution and use several versions of different smaller ISOs instead of one large one or use Method 1 below to split the WIM file and use one single FAT32 partition for the .imgPTN file.